-BHP commits $20 million to world-first research partnership with Aboriginal families
+BHP commits $20m to research partnership with Aboriginal families

 BHP has announced a $20 million commitment to the Telethon Kids Institute.
 The commitment, to unfold over the next five years, will fund a world-first research partnership with Aboriginal families in the Pilbara and Perth.